 And that's not all - our "Tips & Help" section is filled with lots of resources to get you started with any of our patterns - or with your own designs!

 Browse our Video Library to find hundreds of how-to videos and have a closer look of our yarns; or visit our Lessons section for step by step tutorials!
 "Tips & Help" is also full of pattern inspiration, DROPS fans creations, and so much more!
 Just take a look here!

 NOTE: This pattern is written in American English.
-All measurements in charts are in inches.
-For conversion from inches to cm - click here.
+All measurements in charts are in cm.
+For conversion from cm to inches - click here.

 There are different terms for crocheting in American and British English.
 If this pattern includes crochet, click for "crochet terms" here.

 For this pattern in British English, please click here.

 DROPS 9 mm [US 13] needles, or size needed to obtain correct gauge.